felixcanditt/kultur-notiert/README.md

 You can install and run my app on your device if you use MongoDB.
 The app will then store data locally.

-After cloning this repository, checkout to branch `local-db` and run `npm install` in the main directory – this will also install all dependencies of `client` and the Express `server`.
+After cloning this repository, simply run `npm install` in the main directory – this will also install all dependencies of `client` and the Express `server`.

 Then start the app by entering `npm run dev`.